Baked to Perfection: Creating an Inbound Marketing Strategy From Scratch

 When done effectively, inbound marketing can be a powerful sales/growth driver.

-Creating an effective strategy is no small task—it requires creativity and ingenuity at many levels of the process.
+Creating an effective inbound marketing strategy is no small task—it requires creativity and ingenuity at many levels of the process.

 The good news is that there is a recipe for success, and it all starts with content.